ferdinand-swoboda/logobellion/README.md

 # logobellion
-A Java implementation of the NetLogo model "Rebellion"
+An extended Java implementation of the NetLogo model "Rebellion"